Opuntia cespitosa, Common Eastern Pricklypear

 Other Notes

-Also, see Holmes (2016), Morphological and Ecological Characterization of Opuntia Miller on the Coast of South Carolina
+Morphological and Ecological Characterization of Opuntia on the South Carolina coast

 6 thoughts on “Opuntia cespitosa, Common Eastern Pricklypear”